waynodiablo/Oystercard/bookmark_manager/10_creating_bookmarks.md

 - [ ] Write a feature test for a user submitting a new bookmark via a form. _Think carefully about how to set up the Sinatra routes for this!_
 - [ ] Solve the feature test by:
   - [ ] Doing the simplest thing
-  - [ ] Refactoring bookmark creation into the `Bookmark` model (perhaps a `Bookmark.create` method?)
+  - [ ] Test drive a refactor of bookmark creation into the `Bookmark` model (perhaps a `Bookmark.create` method?)
   - [ ] Ensuring that your feature test passes
 - [ ] Test that your new feature also works in the development environment
-- [ ] Refactor any spec code that adds data to the database with this new `Bookmark.create` functionality.
+- [ ] Refactor any test code that adds data to the database with this new `Bookmark.create` functionality.

 # Once you're done with creating bookmarks, prepare yourself for the next challenge by